How to Make a Budget in 8 Steps

 Using your total income and total expenses (fixed and variable), find the difference between them.
 This will show how much wiggle room you have in your budget.

-If your expenses still show that you are outspending your earnings, continue to adjust so that you are living within your means.
+If your expenses still show that you are outspending your earnings, continue to adjust so that you are living within your means of your budget.

 5. Set Your Financial Goals